dineshramv13/SignSense/README.md

 # Sign Language Recognition App

 This application enables real-time sign language recognition using a webcam feed.
 It allows users to collect images, train a model, and run inference to detect hand gestures that correspond to letters of the alphabet.
-The application uses **Streamlit** for the interface, **OpenCV** for video processing, and **MediaPipe** for hand tracking and gesture detection.
+The application uses **OpenCV** for video processing, and **MediaPipe** for hand tracking and gesture detection.

 ## Features